MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-08-eleventy-podcast-feed.md

 npm install --save-dev rfc822-date
 ```

-We also need to escape some of our text to ensure some special characters are encoded correctly.
+We also need to escape some of our text to ensure any special characters are encoded correctly.
 I use the [Lodash](https://lodash.com/) [escape](https://lodash.com/docs/4.17.15#escape) method to do this.
 Again, lets install this a development dependency as follows:

 ```bash
 npm install --save-dev lodash.escape
 ```

 Lastly, we need to know what the date of the last episode was so we can add a special `LastBuildDate` tag.
-This tells any podcast readers when the podcast was last modified.
-By adding this, any new podcasts will bump this date and allow new episodes to be downloaded.
+This tells any clients when the podcast was last modified.
+By adding this, any new podcasts will update to the latest date and allow new episodes to be downloaded.

-Here's the additional filters we add to our `.eleventy.js` configuration file.
-This just shows the filters we've created for the podcast feed.
+Here are the additional filters we add to our `.eleventy.js` configuration file.
+I've only added the filters we've created for the podcast feed and intentionally left out any other Eleventy configuration.

 ```js
 const escape = require('lodash.escape');